-On the flip side, under-inflation will allow the tyre to flex too much, accelerating wear around the shoulders.
+On the flip side, under-inflation will allow the tyre to flex too much, accelerating wear around the shoulders, and could cause the tyre to overheat.
 The extra friction generated by a soft tyre won't do your fuel economy any favours, either.

 What are tyre pressure monitoring systems?